Ah, the toddler stage. Not so long ago your little peanut was just hanging out, willingly wherever you set him or her. Now… not so much.

 - helps children discovering new interests

 - essential for both expressive and receptive language development

 - crucial for social-emotional learning

 Encouraging independent play is important!
 The value of solo play specifically is rooted in skills of independence and imagination.
-A child playing in a self-directed way feels competent and capable – and isn’t this the end goal of raising children?
+A child playing in a self-directed way feels competent and capable.

 When Can I Begin Easing My Child Towards Independent Play?

 Short answer: sooner than you think!

 It’s important, first and foremost, to consider the age and developmental stage of your child.
 Older children can be expected to play alone for longer periods of time than younger children.
 A six-month-old child, for example, may be able to play independently for about five minutes, while a one-year-old might play for fifteen minutes, and a toddler for 30. .

 These times refer to children who’ve been ‘trained’ for independent play.
 If you haven’t been teaching your child to play independently from infancy and you tell your toddler one day to ‘go play’ they likely aren’t going to do it.

 How to encourage independent play in toddlers